The Need for Inclusivity: Minority Mental Health

-- Twenty-five percent of African Americans seek treatment for a mental health issue, compared to 40 percent of white individuals.
-The reasons for this discrepancy include misdiagnosis by doctors, socioeconomic factors, and a lack of African American mental health professionals.
+- Twenty-five percent of African Americans seek treatment for mental health issues, compared to 40 percent of white individuals.
+The reasons for this discrepancy include misdiagnoses by doctors, socioeconomic factors and a lack of African American mental health professionals.

 - 2.3 percent of African American and Hispanic young individuals visited a mental health specialist in a given year, compared with 5.7 percent of white children and young adults.

 - There was an 89 percent increase in suicide rates among Native American and Alaska Native women from 1999 to 2014.
 The rate of suicide among Native American and Alaska Native women is approximately nine of every 100,000 people, up from five per every 100,000 people.

 - 8.6 percent of Asian American adults sought mental health treatment in 2010 compared to 18 percent of the general population nationwide who reached out for services in the same year.

 - Forty percent of Native Americans who die by suicide are between the ages of 15 to 24.
 Native Americans have the highest rate of young adult suicide of any ethnicity.